Alfred van der Poorten: Biography

 Van der Poorten was born into a Jewish family in Amsterdam in 1942, after the German occupation began.
 His parents, David and Marianne van der Poorten, gave him into foster care with the Teerink family in Amersfoort, under the name "Fritsje"; the senior van der Poortens went into hiding, were caught by the Nazis, survived the concentration camps, and were reunited with van der Poorten and his two sisters after the war.
 The family moved to Sydney in 1951, travelling there aboard the SS Himalaya.

-Van der Poorten studied at Sydney Boys High School from 1955–59, and earned a high score in the Leaving Certificate Examination there.
+Van der Poorten studied at Sydney Boys High School from 1955 to 1959, and earned a high score in the Leaving Certificate Examination there.
 He spent a year in Israel and then studied mathematics at the University of New South Wales, where he earned a bachelor's degree in 1965, a doctorate in 1968 under the joint supervision of George Szekeres and Kurt Mahler, and a Master of Business Administration.
 While a student at UNSW, he led the student union council and was president of the University Union, as well as helping to lead several Jewish and Zionist student organisations.
 He also helped to manage the university's cooperative bookstore, where he met and in 1972 married another bookstore manager, Joy FitzRoy.

 On finishing his studies in 1969, van der Poorten joined the UNSW faculty as a lecturer in pure mathematics.
 He became senior lecturer in 1972 and associate professor in 1976.
 In 1979 he moved to Macquarie University to become full professor and head of the School of Mathematics, Physics, Computing and Electronics, an administrative role that he served until 1987 and then resumed from 1991 to 1996.
 From 1991 onwards he also directed the Centre for Number Theory Research at Macquarie.
 He retired in 2002.